ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 ::: notes

-FR Les commandes `pcs` peuvent être exécutées depuis n'importe quel nœud.
-FR
-FR 1. créer un cluster nommé `cluster_tp` incluant les trois nœuds `hanode1`, FR    `hanode2` et `hanode3`
-FR 2. trouver le fichier de configuration de corosync sur les trois nœuds FR 3. vérifier que le fichier de configuration de corosync est identique partout FR 4. activer le mode debug de Pacemaker pour les sous processus `crmd`, FR `pengine`, `attrd` et `lrmd`
-FR
 The `pcs` commands can be executed from any node.

-1. create the cluster `cluster_tp` with three node `hanode1`, `hanode2` and
+1. create a cluster called `cluster_tp` with three node `hanode1`, `hanode2` and
    `hanode3`
 2. find the corosync configuration file on all three nodes
 3. check that the configuration file is identical on all three nodes
-4. activate the debug mode in Pacemaker for the `crmd`, `pengone`, `attrd` and `lrmd` sub processes.
+4. enable the debug mode in Pacemaker for the `crmd`, `pengine`, `attrd` and `lrmd` sub processes.

-FR Afin de pouvoir mieux étudier Pacemaker, nous activons le mode debug de des FR sous processus `crmd`, `pengine`, `attrd` et `lrmd` que nous aborderons dans la suite de FR cette formation.
-FR
-We activate the debug mode for the `crmd`, `pengine`, `attrd` and `lrmd` in order to have an easier tume studying Pacemaker.
-This will be very usefull in the rest of the workshop.
+We activate the debug mode for the `crmd`, `pengine`, `attrd` and `lrmd` in order to have an easier time studying Pacemaker.
+This will be very useful during the workshop.

 :::